rayyan-14/vahan-dashboard/README.md

 # Vehicle Registration Dashboard

-An interactive **Streamlit-based data visualization dashboard** for analyzing vehicle registration trends across manufacturers, fuel types, and states.
+An interactive **Streamlit based data visualization dashboard** for analyzing vehicle registration trends across manufacturers, fuel types, and states.
 It provides **growth analysis**, **market share insights**, and **EV adoption trends** with options to **export results to PDF**.

 ---